Matt Duffy Player Props: Royals vs. Angels

 Matt Duffy At The Plate

-- Duffy has four doubles, a home run and six walks while hitting .312.
+- Duffy is batting .316 with four doubles, a home run and seven walks.

-- In five of 32 games this year, he has scored, including multiple runs once.
+- In five of 33 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.